bullhorn/rest-api-docs/source/includes/entityref/paybill/_surchargerateversion.md

 # Pay and Bill - SurchargeRateVersion

-Represents a Surcharge Rate Version.
+Represents a version entity for the Surcharge Rate Version effective-dated entity.

 CRUD Access - READ